Posture Controls

 3. Code: Use the provided code snippets.

-At this time, the code provides visibility into the precise objects that are evaluated and how the evaluation rules are structured.
+Currently, the code provides visibility into the precise objects that are evaluated and how the evaluation rules are structured.
 The display includes Inputs (where applicable) and the evaluation code written in Rego.

 You can copy and/or download the code as a .json file.

-4. Remediation Playbook: Follow the recommended steps in the Remediation Playbook to resolve failing controls.
+4. Remediation Playbook: Review the recommended steps in the Remediation Playbook to resolve failing controls.
+Sometimes, you must provide the applicable input in the provided remediation code.

 Configure Parameters